Classifier-agnostic saliency map extraction: Classifier-agnostic saliency map extraction

 In order to address the issue of saliency mapping's dependence on a single classifier, we propose to alter the objective function in Eq.~\eqref{eq:class-dep} to consider not only a single fixed classifier but all possible classifiers weighted by their posterior probabilities.
 That is,

-where the posterior probability, $p(f|D,m')$, is defined to be proportional to the exponentiated classification loss $L$, i.e., \mbox{$p(f | D, m') \propto p(f) \exp (-L(m', f)$)}.
+where the posterior probability, $p(f|D,m')$, is defined to be proportional to the exponentiated negative classification loss $L$, i.e., \mbox{$p(f | D, m') \propto p(f) \exp (-L(m', f)$)}.
 Solving this optimization problem is equivalent to searching over the space of all possible classifiers, and finding a mapping $m$ that works with all of them.
 As we parameterize $f$ as a convolutional network (with parameters denoted as $\theta_f$), the space of all possible classifiers is isomorphic to the space of its parameters.
 The proposed approach considers all the classifiers and we call it a \emph{classifier-agnostic saliency map extraction}.

-In the case of the simple example above, where each image contains two copies of a smaller image, both $f$ and $f'$, which respectively look at one and the other half of an image, the posterior probabilities of these two classifiers would be the same\footnote{ We assume a flat prior, i.e., $p(f) = c$. }.
-Solving Eq.~\eqref{eq:class-indep} implies that a mapping $m$ must minimize the loss $S$ for both of these classifiers.
+In the case of the simple example above, where each image contains two copies of a smaller image, both $f$ and $f'$, which respectively look at one and the other half of an image, the posterior probabilities of these two classifiers would be the same.\footnote{ We assume a flat prior, i.e., $p(f) = c$. } Solving Eq.~\eqref{eq:class-indep} implies that a mapping $m$ must minimize the loss $S$ for both of these classifiers, and hence equally mask both copies of the image.